Pstalwalkar7/BookProjectMERN/README.md

     7. Create Models from Schema.
     8. Implement CRUD Operations.
     9. Refactor Code: Add Express Router to avoid monolithic index.js file. (for eg: 8 Models, 5 Routes each would make index.js very huge)
+    10. Allow CORS.
+For this, install cors library.
+Then use middleware for handling cors in index.js (app.use(cors(...)))
 2.